Milestones of Achievement

 - Contributed to a female veteran who needed home repairs where she lived with two teenage daughters.

-- Created a foundation with the Community Foundation for Northeast Florida to continue the Club’s charitable work in perpetuity.
+- Created a fiduciary relationship with the Community Foundation for Northeast Florida to continue the Club’s charitable work in perpetuity.

 - purchased a Special Reading Program to help children at risk for West Jacksonville Elementary School ($16,000.).